nphias/ng-hc-starter/README.md

 ## UI setup

-in another shell enter the ui directory.;
+in another shell enter the ui directory.
 npm install / yarn install
 npm start / yarn start

 ## TODO
  - functionality to signal back new users to the UI (apollo subscriptions)